dm4ml/motion/README.md

 - [ ] Create custom feature type dataclass with dict methods and cheap serialization methods
 - [ ] Cache features when we have dependent models
 - [ ] Implement buffer for each transform executor
+- [ ] Track label provenance and make sure there is no leakage between features and label